 Enterprises can Build their own LTE Networks

-RICHARDSON, TX & RALEIGH NC, February 21, 2018 – Mavenir, focused on transforming mobile network economics for Communications Service Providers, and Ensemble, a Division of ADVA Optical Networking, the leader in Edge NFV solutions have partnered to provide a complete end-to-end solution for Enterprise LTE.
+RICHARDSON, TX & RALEIGH, NC – February 21, 2018: Mavenir, focused on transforming mobile network economics for Communications Service Providers (CSPs), and Ensemble, a Division of ADVA Optical Networking, the leader in Edge NFV solutions have partnered to provide a complete end-to-end solution for Enterprise LTE.

-Enables Service providers and enterprises to reduce costs and drive new revenue streams
+Enables Communications Service Providers (CSPs) and enterprises to reduce costs and drive new revenue streams

-RICHARDSON, TX., February 22, 2018 - Mavenir, a leader in mobile network transformation, today announced its collaboration with Dell EMC OEM Solutions to deliver a broad range of solutions for service providers and enterprises covering 5G, Cloud RAN,
+RICHARDSON, TX – February 22, 2018: Mavenir, a leader in mobile network transformation, today announced its collaboration with Dell EMC OEM Solutions to deliver a broad range of solutions for Communications Service Providers (CSPs) and enterprises covering 5G, Virtualized RAN,